-Every year in the cold season, there are many cases of CO poisoning due to burning coal for heating in closed rooms, causing serious health effects and even leading to death.
+Every year in the cold season, many cases of CO poisoning are recorded due to burning coal for heating in closed rooms, causing serious effects on health and even leading to death.

 Thach Ha District Medical Center (Ha Tinh) received 4 people from a family in Viet Tien Commune (Thach Ha District) in a state of difficulty breathing, drowsiness and vomiting.
 According to the initial diagnosis, the patients were suffering from CO poisoning.

-According to information from the patients' families, on the evening of December 15, because his wife had just given birth, the husband burned charcoal, put it in a clay pot and placed it in the bedroom of about 15 square meters to keep warm.
+According to information from the patients' families, on the evening of December 15, because his wife had just given birth, the husband burned charcoal, put it in a clay pot and placed it in the bedroom, about 15 square meters wide, to keep warm.

 However, the next morning, when they woke up, both the couple and their 6-year-old daughter felt headaches, tiredness and drowsiness.
 The newborn also kept crying, making the family worried.
 They quickly contacted relatives to take the whole family to the hospital.